 This keto orange cake is moist, rich, decadent, and easy to make.
-It’s easy to bake low carb chocolate cake layers and fill with a luscious chocolate orange frosting.
+It’s quick to bake the low carb chocolate cake layers and fill with a luscious chocolate orange frosting.
 The orange flavor is perfect and gives this keto chocolate cake a citrusy touch.

 It’s a dreamy chocolate orange cake that is a delicious combination of citrus flavors and dark chocolate.
 Since oranges are not keto-friendly, we’ll use orange extract and orange peel.

-This cake contains a chocolate orange sponge, filled and topped with smooth chocolate orange frosting, and is then finished with a delicious chocolate drip glaze.
+This coconut flour cake contains a chocolate orange sponge, filled and topped with smooth chocolate orange frosting, and is then finished with a delicious chocolate drip glaze.
 It’s a Chocolate Orange lover’s dream dessert!

 The ingredients used to make this keto orange chocolate cake are basic and easy to find.
 You probably have most of them in your pantry.
 The only thing you’ll need to order or buy is perhaps a pure orange extract, but that is easy to find too.